nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 Capture packet data into a file called capture.pcap.
 You must press the ENTER key to get your command prompt back after running this command.</br></br>

-This command will run tcpdump in the background with the following options:<br/>
+In this instance, tcpdump was run with the following options:</br>
 -i eth0: Capture data from the eth0 interface.<br/>
 -nn: Do not attempt to resolve IP addresses or ports to names.This is best practice from a security perspective, as the lookup data may not be valid.
 It also prevents malicious actors from being alerted to an investigation.<br/>
 -c9: Capture 9 packets of data and then exit.<br/>